 Often overlooked (like his predecessor), Gerard Christopher put in more hours as the Man of Steel (or Boy of Steel, in this case) than most of the other actors on this list.
 He put on the costume for an impressive 73 half-hour episodes over the course of three years.
 Mr. Christopher (much like Mr. Reeve) looked like a Superman comic come to life, and wore the most comic book accurate version of the Superman costume ever seen on screen.

-By the time the show reached its third and fourth seasons (recently released on DVD for the first time from Warner Archive), it was a Superman show in all but name, right down to Clark and Lana (not Lois) working in a very newspaper-like environment.
+By the time the show reached its third and fourth seasons (which is currently streaming on the DC Universe service), it was a Superman show in all but name, right down to Clark and Lana (not Lois) working in a very newspaper-like environment.
 Gerard fought a series of equally comic book accurate supervillains throughout the show’s run and played Clark Kent as the traditionally clumsy also-ran.
-At one point, he was even considered as Christopher Reeve’s replacement for a rebooted Superman film franchise in the early '90s, and he auditioned for (and won!) the role for the Lois & Clark TV show before the showrunners learned he had already worn the cape.
+At one point, he was even considered as Christopher Reeve’s replacement for a rebooted Superman film franchise in the early ’90s, and he auditioned for (and won!) the role for the Lois & Clark: The New Adventures of Superman TV show before the showrunners learned he had already worn the cape.

 Which brings us to…